 In his life, my father was fired three times: from HANSGROHE by his father, from GROHE by ITT, and again from HANSGROHE by his cousins.
-He became bitter and was never again happy with how things were going in the companies.
+He became bitter and was never again happy with the evolution of the companies.
 He had been a forceful, charismatic personality with admiring and loyal employees who worked hard for little money.
-Even with the disruptions of the 1960s, GROHE was establishing European subsidiaries: in France in 1961 (I went to France with the demonstration van), Austria in 1965 and Italy in 1967.
-Later: in the Netherlands in 1973, Britain and Spain in 1978, Belgium in 1979.
-The first US subsidiary was founded in 1975 and incorporated in 1976 as GROHE AMERICA, INC. All this expansion led to even more success.
+Even with the disruptions of the 1960s, GROHE was establishing European subsidiaries: in France in 1961 (I travelled in the demonstration van), Austria in 1965 and Italy in 1967.
+(Later: in the Netherlands in 1973, Britain and Spain in 1978, Belgium in 1979.
+The first US subsidiary was founded in 1975 and incorporated in 1976 as GROHE AMERICA, INC.)